Coastal Management (Cambridge (CIE) IGCSE Geography): Revision Note

 • Some or all coastal defences are removed, allowing the coastline to move naturally

-• Over time the land becomes flooded marshes, effectively protecting the land behind
+• Over time, the land becomes flooded marshes, effectively protecting the land behind

 • Most natural approach to coastal defence, as it doesn't need maintenance and creates new habitats for animals and plants

-• However, the land is lost to the sea, which brings conflict, loss of livelihood and saltwater damages existing ecosystems
+• However, the land is lost to the sea, which brings conflict, loss of livelihood and saltwater damages the existing ecosystems

 • Mostly soft engineering with some hard engineering to support